 The International Federation of Translators is a worldwide federation of professional associations bringing together translators, interpreters and terminologists, with 107 members in more than 60 countries representing over 80,000 professionals.
-This year’s celebrations coincide with the 60th anniversary of FIT, founded in 1953.
+2013’s celebrations coincide with the 60th anniversary of FIT, founded in 1953.
 FIT says:

 The enormous diversity of languages and dialects in the world creates barriers to communication on a daily basis, affecting all areas of life.
 Human migration and globalization highlight the need for seamless communication across cultures.
 Professional translators, terminologists and interpreters have an essential role in this regard.
 Sometimes working under difficult circumstances, for example in fluctuating market conditions or in conflict zones, they nevertheless consistently work to overcome language barriers and bring people closer together.